 - Management includes aggressive treatments (corticosteroids and methotrexate, as well as other immunosuppressives) with the aim of limiting severe disfigurement and disability.
 Further interventions are often needed (e.g., addressing cosmesis and growth abnormalities such as leg length inequality).
 More information is provided in pmm-nursing.

 Systemic scleroderma is extremely rare in children and includes progressive diffuse fibrous changes of the skin and fibrous changes involving internal organs — most commonly lungs, gastrointestinal tract, heart and kidneys — with a significant morbidity and mortality.
 Raynaud's phenomenon is the most presenting symptom in systemic scleroderma.

-- Management: Clinical trials for childhood onset scleroderma are being planned.
-The general approach to management is multi-disciplinary with potent immunosuppression to halt disease activity and organ damage.
-More information is provided in pmm-nursing.
+- Management: The general approach to management is multi-disciplinary with potent immunosuppression which aims to halt disease activity and organ damage.

-The photographs below demonstrate linear scleroderma: the left picture shows pigmented indurated lesions (arrowed) and on the right the child has a smaller right foot due to chronic disease.
+The photograph below demonstrates linear scleroderma: the child has a smaller right foot due to chronic disease.